ayushi250317/jobTracker/README.md

 - Store user data and job-related information in DynamoDB.
 - Manage job applications and statuses in a user-friendly interface.

-## Architecture

-The project is designed using a microservice architecture, where each AWS service plays a unique role.
-Here's a high-level overview of the system's architecture:

 ## AWS Services Used

 1. **AWS CloudFormation**: Automates the provisioning of all AWS resources and sets up the entire infrastructure as code.